sh377c0d3/sh377c0d3/README.md

 ### Hi there 👋
 - 🔭 I’m working in CyberSecurity domain.
-- 🌱 I’m currently learning more about Purple Teaming.
+- 🌱 I’m currently learning Reverse Engineering & Exploit Development.
-- 👯 I’m Member of OWASP who prefers Free and Open-source stuff.
+- 🤔 I’m Member of OWASP who prefers Free and Open-source stuff.
-- 🤔 I’m looking to meet peoples all around the world, specially who are into CyberSecurity field.
+- 👯 I’m like to meet peoples all around the world, specially who are into CyberSecurity field.

 <h4 align="left">:satellite: Reach Me Out at :</h4>